rights and duties

 - Terminate the employment relationship and readmit the public employee, even with his/her agreement with the aim of harming him/her as to rights or guarantees resulting from seniority.

 It is incumbent upon the public employer, within the limits resulting from the public employment relationship and the rules governing it, to set the terms in which the work shall be performed.
-Thus, draws up internal regulations of the body or service containing rules concerning organization and work discipline.
-For this purpose the public employees’ committees is heard or, in its absence, when there are, the trade union commission or inter-trade union or trade union representatives.
+Thus, draws up internal regulations of the body or service containing rules concerning work organization and discipline.
+For this purpose the public employees’ committee is heard or, in its absence, when there are, the trade union commission or inter-trade union or trade union representatives.

 Furthermore, the public employer has disciplinary power over the public employee at his/her service, while the public employment relationship lasts.